 Google Chrome is a great browser, but you can make it ten times better with just a little tweaking.
-One word, really: Extensions.
+Introducing: productivity extensions for chrome.
 These browser add-ons can deliver new or improved functionality above and beyond your regular Chrome experience.
 However, knowing what to install in your browser to help you work smarter or faster can be a little tricky.
 There are a ton of extensions to pick from, and installing everything you find is going to do more damage than good—and eat up a ton of system resources, too.

 Ah, Zoom.
 Even though we're slowly moving our way out of the pandemic, we will never truly escape the wonderful world of remote conference calls.
 And that's where the Zoom Scheduler extension comes in handy.
 As Mashable's Amy-Mae Turner writes: